Client: Thurrock Council

 The scheme is Thurrock Council’s first BIM level 2 project and is currently on site and due for completion in 2020.
 ECD was engaged by Thurrock Council for the design of the Tops Club site as a pilot BIM level 2 project (Stages 1 to 3) with progression into asset BIM model for property management.
 This process commenced with a series of initial meetings to understand the Councils needs and identify how, as an organisation, BIM implementation could improve their workflow and generate savings.

-- Shortlisted: Housing Excellence Awards: Developments Under 50 Homes category 2019
+- Winner: Housing Excellence Awards: Developments Under 50 Homes category 2019